26 of Dubai's best beachfront restaurants

-From lively shisha spots to romantic date nights, here’s where you can dine with your toes in the sand…
+From laidback breakfast spots to romantic date nights, here’s where you can dine with your toes in the sand…

 The Beach House

-Details: No matter what time of the day you visit The Beach House, you’ll feel like you’re dining at a tropical resort, far from the bustling metropolis that is Dubai.
+No matter what time of the day you visit The Beach House, you’ll feel like you’re dining at a tropical resort, far from the bustle of Dubai.
 We love its setting, whitewashed decor and menu that makes you feel at home no matter where you’re from.
 Bag a beachfront table at the edge of the restaurant, and you’re guaranteed a good time – and a gorgeous view.
-It’s got a great menu of international bites, but we love the oversized martini glass brimming with Calamari – it’s a great way to kick off a lazy lunch.
+The oversized glass brimming with calamari is a great way to kick off a lazy lunch.

 The Beach House, Anantara The Palm, daily 12pm to 1am, Tel: (04) 567 8304. dubai-palm.anantara.com